Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Model Architectures and Training Details

 CNN architectures were used for the encoder and decoder for the CT case study.
 Each encoder block consists of the following sequence:

 The full network is detailed in \Cref{tab:var_sparse_encoder}.
 All convolutions use kernel size $3 \times 3$, stride 1, and padding 1.

-The VAE encoder for the observation data featured an identical structure, yet fitted to the dimensions of the sinogram ($248 \times 148$) and a latent-space of dimension $2,048$.
-The latent mapping was implemented as a simple linear mapping from dimensions $2 \times 2, \!048 \rightarrow 3 \times 8, \!192$.
+The VAE encoder for the observation data featured an identical structure, yet fitted to the dimensions of the sinogram ($248 \times 148$) and a latent-space of dimension $1,\!024$ with only two linear heads.
 Both decoders are deterministic and were implemented using a symmetric architecture, where each decoder block replaces the pooling with up-sampling: